Homemade Reuben Bake

 Instructions

-• In a 9×13 inch baking dish, layer the chopped corned beef, drained sauerkraut, shredded Swiss cheese, Thousand Island dressing, chopped dill pickles, and cubed rye bread.
+• In a large mixing bowl, combine chopped corned beef, sauerkraut, shredded Swiss cheese, Thousand Island dressing, and chopped dill pickles.

 Notes